mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/release-notes/2.0.1/index.md

 ---
 DC/OS 2.0.1 was released on 22 November 2019.

-<p class="message--warning"><strong>WARNING: </strong>The DC/OS 1.13.9 release includes a data format change for the persisted dcos-net state that, if you upgrade to 2.0.1, can cause critical issues with dcos-net.
-Because of this, we recommend upgrading to the 2.0.4 release.</p>
+<p class="message--warning"><strong>WARNING: </strong>The DC/OS 1.13.9 release includes a data format change for the persisted dcos-net state that, if you upgrade to release 2.0.1, can cause critical issues with dcos-net.
+Because of this, we recommend upgrading to release 2.0.4 or higher.</p>

 [button color="light" href="https://downloads.dcos.io/dcos/stable/2.0.1/dcos_generate_config.sh"]Download DC/OS Open Source[/button]

 [button color="purple" href="https://downloads.mesosphere.com/dcos-enterprise/stable/2.0.1/dcos_generate_config.ee.sh"]Download DC/OS Enterprise* [/button]

-Registered DC/OS Enterprise customers can access the DC/OS Enterprise configuration file from the [support website](https://support.mesosphere.com/s/downloads).
-For new customers, contact your sales representative or <a href="mailto:sales@mesosphere.io">sales@mesosphere.io</a> before attempting to download and install DC/OS Enterprise.
+New customers contact your sales representative or <a href="mailto:sales@mesosphere.io">sales@mesosphere.io</a> before attempting to download and install DC/OS Enterprise.

 # Release summary